 - On the Design tab, in the Type group, click Change Chart Type.

-The first box shows a list of chart type categories, and the second box shows the available chart types for each chart type category.
 For more information about the chart types that you can use, see Available chart types.